microsoft/vscode-docs/docs/remote/containers.md

 ## Using Docker or Kubernetes from a container

 While you can build, deploy, and debug your application right inside a dev container, you may also need to test it by running it inside a set of production-like containers.
 Fortunately, by installing the needed Docker or Kubernetes CLIs, you can build and deploy your app's container images from inside your dev container.

-Once the needed CLIs are in place, you can also work with the appropriate container cluster using the [Docker](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) or [Kubernetes](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extensions.
+Once the needed CLIs are in place, you can also work with the appropriate container cluster using the [Docker](https://marketplace.visualstudio.com/items?itemName=PeterJausovec.vscode-docker) if you force it to run as a Workspace extension or [Kubernetes](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) extensions.

 See the following examples dev containers for additional information: